Extensions of the universal theta divisor: Stability conditions

 Our construction of the $\Jb_{g,n}(\phi)$'s is perhaps not the first construction that one might try.
-A natural first approach is to define $V_{g,n}$ to be the relative ample cone $\operatorname{Amp}$ inside the relative N\'{e}ron--Severi space $\Pic(\C_{g,n})_{\mathbb{R}}/\pi^{*}\Pic(\Mm{g}{n}^{(0)})_{\mathbb{R}}$ and then for $\phi \in \operatorname{Amp}$ to set $\Jb_{g,n}(\phi)$ equal to the moduli space of degree $g-1$ rank $1$, torsion-free sheaves that are slope semistable with respect to $\phi$.
-For our purposes, this does not lead to a satisfactory theory because, as was observed in \cite[1.7]{alexeev04}, the condition of slope stability with respect to $\phi$ on degree $g-1$ sheaves is independent of $\phi$, so this approach produces only one family $\Jb_{g,n}(\phi)$.
-Furthermore, this family is a stack with points that have positive dimensional stabilizers (or is a highly singular coarse moduli scheme depending on how one tries to construct $\Jb_{g,n}(\phi)$) because there are sheaves that are strictly semistable, and the presence of positive dimensional stabilizers complicates the intersection theory of $\Jb_{g,n}(\phi)$ (see e.g.~\cite{edidin13}).
+A natural first approach is to define $V_{g,n}^{\text{TL}}$ to be the relative ample cone $\operatorname{Amp}$ inside the relative N\'{e}ron--Severi space $\Pic(\C_{g,n})_{\mathbb{R}}/\pi^{*}\Pic(\Mm{g}{n}^{\text{TL}})_{\mathbb{R}}$ and then for $\phi \in \operatorname{Amp}$ to set $\Jb_{g,n}(\phi)$ equal to the moduli space of degree $g-1$ rank~$1$, torsion-free sheaves that are slope semistable with respect to $\phi$.
+For our purposes, this does not lead to a satisfactory theory because, as was observed in \cite[1.7]{alexeev04}, the condition of $\phi$-slope stability for degree $g-1$ sheaves is independent of $\phi$, so this approach produces only one family $\Jb_{g,n}(\phi)$.
+Furthermore, this family is a stack with points that have positive dimensional stabilizers because there are sheaves that are strictly semistable, and the presence of positive dimensional stabilizers complicates the intersection theory of $\Jb_{g,n}(\phi)$ (see e.g.~\cite{edidin13}).
 Below we modify this (unsuccessful) approach to construct a large collection of families $\Jb_{g,n}(\phi)$ that are smooth Deligne--Mumford stacks.

 This section is organized as follows.
-In Section~\ref{Subsection: Definitions} we define $\phi$-stability and related concepts, in Section~\ref{Subsection: Combo} we define the stability polytope decomposition, and then in Section~\ref{Subsection: Rep} we construct the family $\Jb_{g,n}(\phi) \to \Mm{g}{n}^{(0)}$ of compactified Jacobians and the family of theta divisors $\ThDiv(\phi) \subset \Jb_{g,n}(\phi)$ associated to a nondegenerate stability parameter $\phi$.
-Finally in Section~\ref{Subsection: Remarks} we make some remarks about the definition of $V_{g,n}$, $\Jb_{g,n}(\phi)$ and their relations to constructions from the literature.
+In Section~\ref{Subsection: Definitions} we define $\phi$-stability and related concepts, in Section~\ref{Subsection: Combo} we define the stability polytope decomposition, and then in Section~\ref{Subsection: Rep} we construct the family $\Jb_{g,n}(\phi) \to \Mm{g}{n}^{\text{TL}}$ of compactified Jacobians and the family of theta divisors $\ThDiv(\phi) \subset \Jb_{g,n}(\phi)$ associated to a nondegenerate stability parameter $\phi$.
+Finally in Section~\ref{Subsection: Remarks} we make some remarks about the definitions of $V_{g,n}^{\text{TL}}$, $\Jb_{g,n}(\phi)$ and their relations to constructions from the literature.